robertorcosta/azure-docs.pt-br/articles/iot-edge/how-to-deploy-modules-vscode.md

 1. Selecione sua assinatura do Azure.

-1. Selecione seu Hub IoT.
+1. Selecione o Hub IoT.

 ## <a name="deploy-to-your-device"></a>Implantar no seu dispositivo